Click Here To Schedule A Consultation

 • Restylane Kysse to augment the lips and correct upper lip lines (perioral lines)

-• Restylane Silk to create plump, enhanced lips, and to reduce the appearance of fine lines around the mouth
+• Restylane Silk creates plump, enhanced lips and reduces the appearance of fine lines around the mouth

-• Restylane SkinBoosters deliver dermal hydration and improve the overall health of the skin through a series of microinjections.
+• Restylane SkinBoosters deliver dermal hydration and improve the skin’s overall health through a series of microinjections.

 Belotero dermal filler

-Belotero is a hyaluronic acid facial filler manufactured by Merz with a small particle size, giving it the unique ability to immediately integrate smoothly into the skin.
+Belotero is a hyaluronic acid facial filler manufactured by Merz.
+With a small HA particle size, Belotero can immediately integrate into the skin.
 Belotero Balance is a one-of-a-kind filler because it is created using the proprietary Cohesive Polydensified Matrix (CPM) process.
-This process produces a smooth, flexible hyaluronic acid gel which readily blends into the natural structure of skin and efficiently, evenly fills in etched-in facial wrinkles and fine lines.
-This dermal filler product is perfect for correcting the appearance of hollow under eyes caused by a tear trough, as well as for smoothing ultra fine lines around the mouth.
-Dr. Green prefers to use Belotero for treatment of the under eye area, as it eliminates the risk of producing the Tyndall effect as a side effect.
-The Tyndall effect is caused by light reflecting off of the particles within the dermal filler after injection into the skin.
+This process produces a smooth, flexible hyaluronic acid gel that readily blends into the skin’s natural structure and efficiently and evenly fills in etched-in facial wrinkles and fine lines.
+This dermal filler product is perfect for correcting the appearance of hollow under eyes caused by a tear trough and smoothing ultra-fine lines around the mouth.
+Dr. Green prefers to use Belotero to treat the under-eye area, as it eliminates the risk of producing the Tyndall effect as a side effect.
+The Tyndall effect is caused by light reflecting off the particles within the dermal filler after injection into the skin.
 However, due to the incredibly small particle size of Belotero and the gentleness of this dermal filler product, the Tyndall effect is not a risk with this injectable filler.

-Radiesse is a calcium hydroxylapatite filler that is FDA-approved to replenish lost collagen under the skin.
+Radiesse is an FDA-approved calcium hydroxylapatite filler to replenish lost collagen under the skin.
 This particular facial filler relies on a patented microsphere technology to create initial volume in the treatment area while simultaneously igniting collagenases.
-Through this method of treatment, patients can immediately see an improvement in the appearance of fine lines and wrinkles in the treatment area, with continued results as new collagen production begins to replace the calcium hydroxylapatite microspheres being naturally absorbed into the body.
-Radiesse is a popular facial filler for patients seeking to reduce the appearance of wrinkles and deep lines around the nose and mouth, and can also be used to rejuvenate the hands, contour the jawline, and enhance cheekbones.
+Through this treatment method, patients can immediately see an improvement in the appearance of fine lines and wrinkles in the treatment area, with continued results as new collagen production begins to replace the calcium hydroxylapatite microspheres being naturally absorbed into the body.
+Radiesse is a popular facial filler for patients seeking to reduce the appearance of wrinkles and deep lines around the nose and mouth.
+It can also be used to rejuvenate the hands, contour the jawline, and enhance cheekbones.

 Sculptra dermal filler

-Sculptra is an FDA-approved, biocompatible synthetic injectable that stimulates the body’s process of collagen production.
+Sculptra is an FDA-approved, biocompatible synthetic injectable that stimulates the body’s collagen production process.
 Sculptra relies on poly-L-lactic acid (PLLA), which has been commonly used in medical products like dissolvable sutures and implants for over two decades.
-Unlike other dermal fillers, the results from having Sculptra injections tend to develop over a 4-6 week period following treatment.
-Nonetheless, Sculptra is an incredibly popular facial filler option for those who are seeking a “liquid facelift” treatment, as it uses a deep injection technique to create long-lasting results for up to two years.
+Unlike other dermal fillers, the results from Sculptra injections tend to develop over 4-6 weeks following treatment.
+Nonetheless, Sculptra is an incredibly popular facial filler option for those seeking a “liquid facelift” treatment, as it uses a deep injection technique to create long-lasting results for up to two years.
 Sculptra is excellent for patients interested in volume restoration in the cheeks, temples, jaw, and chin, as well as for overall facial rejuvenation along the forehead and mouth area.
-In addition, Sculptra is commonly used for butt augmentation, knee rejuvenation, hand revitalization, as well as for the reduction of stretch marks, cellulite, and acne scars.
+In addition, Sculptra is commonly used for butt augmentation, knee rejuvenation, hand revitalization, and the reduction of stretch marks, cellulite, and acne scars.

-Bellafill is a polymethylmethacrylate dermal filler that can help to restore the skin.
-Its synthetic microspheres of polymethylmethacrylate (PMMA) are combined with purified bovine (cow) collagen gel to create a volumizing matrix that supports and enhances the body’s collagen production.
-It was originally approved for use to reduce the appearance of nasolabial folds and depressed acne scars, and can also be used to add volume to other areas of the face, such as the cheeks.
+Bellafill is a polymethylmethacrylate dermal filler.
+Synthetic microspheres of polymethylmethacrylate (PMMA) are combined with purified bovine (cow) collagen gel to create a volumizing matrix that supports and enhances the body’s collagen production.
+It was originally approved for use to reduce the appearance of nasolabial folds and depressed acne scars and can also be used to add volume to other areas of the face, such as the cheeks.

 Potential side effects of facial filler treatment